asemrashed/restaurant/README.md

 # Restaurant Website

-A modern, responsive restaurant website showcasing the menu and features with an elegant design.
+A responsive restaurant website where users can explore the menu, place orders, and leave reviews for food items.
+Built with a focus on user-friendly design, functionality, and responsiveness.

 ---